inmindos/thinking-flaws/Disposition effect.md

 title: "Disposition effect"
 tags: [ "cognitive-bias", "cbias-act-fast", "cbias-finish", "behavior", "behavioral-finance"]
 source: "https://en.wikipedia.org/wiki/Disposition_effect"
+excerpt: "When doing stock investing, we tend to sell off stocks that do well/increase in price - and keep the stock that is performing poorly."
 ---

 When doing stock investing, we tend to sell off stocks that do well/increase in price - and keep the stock that is performing poorly.